-The property has been altered/extended to form the current layout.
-These works are most likely Historic, but confirmation should be sought.
+The property has been altered in the past to form the current layout, and our valuation assumes all necessary consents/approvals were obtained.
+These works are most likely Historic.

 Your Legal Advisor should confirm exact boundaries and liabilities for any shared/common areas serving the subject property.